£20.99 20.990000000 (inc. VAT)

-We can not speak for other manufacturers products, but the large majority of our supplements are safe to take when pregnant or breast feeding.
-Our product packaging features a ‘during pregnancy’ logo to make it easy to see which products are safe for you.
-However, there are two products where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.
+We cannot speak for other manufacturers' products, but the majority of our supplements are safe to take when pregnant or breastfeeding.
+Our product packaging features a ‘suitable in pregnancy’ logo to make it easy to see which ones are safe for you.
+However, there are three supplements where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.

-The strain Saccharomyces boulardii, which is used in two of our products - Saccharomyces boulardii’ and ‘For travelling abroad’ - has not yet been trialled in pregnant or breastfeeding women.
+The strain Saccharomyces boulardii, which is used in two of our supplements - Saccharomyces Boulardii and Travel Abroad - has not yet been trialled in pregnant or breastfeeding women.

 The best type of live cultures supplement to take during pregnancy is one that contains strains which have been extensively trialled in pregnant women, and therefore comes with an excellent safety profile for this group.
 The types of good bacteria used should ideally have been researched for both the health of the expectant mum, and also the health of her growing baby.

-‘For pregnancy’ can be safely recommended for pregnant and nursing mothers who are looking for a friendly bacteria supplement during this time.
+Pregnancy can be safely recommended for pregnant and breastfeeding mothers who are looking for a friendly bacteria supplement during this time.
 This 3 strain product supports both mum and baby.

 Once little one ‘arrives’ in the world, new mums often want to continue to support their development with a specific product designed just for baby.
-If mum is breast feeding then ‘For pregnancy’ remains a good option, as baby will get the benefits of mum's good bacteria through her breast milk.
+If mum is breastfeeding then Pregnancy remains a good option, as baby will get the benefits of mum's good bacteria through her breast milk.

-'For babies & children' powder comes in a handy sachet format, to be mixed with a babies’ bottle, or added to their food.
+Babies & Children powder comes in a handy sachet format, to be mixed with a babies’ bottle, or added to their food.
 Suitable from birth.

 Another way to support healthy microbial balance in the gut is to consume traditional fermented foods, such as live yoghurt, kefir and sauerkraut.
 Most of these fermented foods are perfectly safe during pregnancy, although there is a slight question mark over any non-pasteurised dairy products, due to a concern over listeria.
 This is the same reason why pregnant women are often advised not to eat soft cheeses.
 If the dairy is pasteurised it is of course, safe to consume.
 Or there are plenty of non-dairy alternatives for raw milk kefir, such as water kefir, kombucha, kimchi, sauerkraut etc. You can read more about fermented foods here.

-Plus, you can find out more about probiotics for pregnancy on the Probiotics Learning Lab.
+Plus, you can find out more about the best live cultures for use in pregnancy on the Learning Lab.